Adetops/alx-low_level_programming/0x01-variables_if_else_while/README.md

-working with variables if else while
+C - Variables, if, else, while